 I currently am full-time CTO of Alpha Software.
 I also, on the side, continue to run a tiny company called Software Garden, Inc., through which I do consulting, speaking, and software development.
-It currently sells an Apple iPad app that I wrote: Note Taker HD.
+Software Garden currently sells an Apple iPad app that I wrote: Note Taker HD.
 It also sells "A Developer's Introduction to Copyright and Open Source", a training video.
 Software Garden is also known for products I produced in the past, including Dan Bricklin's® Demo Program and demo-it!.
 Demo and demo-it! used to be sold and supported by Programmers Paradise's Lifeboat division (www.pparadise.com).
 The most famous use of demo-it! that I did was a spoof of Java applets called "ChiaPaint" shown at Demo'96.
 A copy is in the Writings section.

 Some other links

 Bob Frankston's home page is www.frankston.com.
 Bob created VisiCalc with me and helps me with material on this web site.
-Bob, David Reed, and I contribute to a joint weblog called SATN.org.
+Bob, David Reed, and I usedn to contribute to a joint weblog called SATN.org.